 The results of the analysis show that the H4 hypothesis is rejected, which means that board of independent commissioners' size does not moderate the relationship between financial leverage and profitability.
 From the results of the negative path coefficient value of 0.087 and p-values of 0.065 (above 0.05) which means it is not significant.
-The results of the analysis of this study are not in line with the results of research by )Hastori et al. (2015); Puwanenthiren et al. (2021) and Yolanda & Utama (2021) and Suhadak et al. (2020) namely that board of independent commissioners' size is getting bigger and able to reduce agency costs that arise from agency problems that affect relationship between the use of debt (financial leverage) and profitability.
+The results of the analysis of this study are not in line with the results of research by )Hastori et al. (2015); Puwanenthiren et al. (2021) and Yolanda & Utama (2021) and Suhadak et al. (2020) namely that board of independent problems that affect relationship between the use of debt (financial leverage) and profitability.
 The average value (mean) of the size of the independent BOC in this study of 39.4% is in accordance with Indonesia Stock Exchange Regulation No. Kep.315/BEJ/06-2000 concerning Securities Listing and OJK Regulation No.33/POJK.04/2014, requires that the Listed Company where the company is listed on the IDX must have at least 30% of the total number of commissioners.
-According to Pham & Nguyen (2020), the existence of the
+According to Pham & Nguyen (2020), the existence of the BOC is only to fulfill these regulations and if the BOC does not agree with the decisions made by management, the company can replace the original independent commissioner's position with someone else, so that the supervision carried out by the independent commissioner is not effective.
+According to Ahmed (2019) the existence of an independent BOC is more helpful in supervision so that it does not affect managers in making decisions on the use of short-term debt (financial leverage).